Website Governance

 Throughout the Biden administration, we have been pressing federal agencies to develop digital information policies that protect public information, build websites that can foster scientific literacy and learning, and provide opportunities for public oversight and agency accountability.
 We urge agencies to especially ensure the availability and utility of web information to help the public understand and comment on proposed regulations.
 As described in our report Work in Progress: Governance of Digital Environmental Information in the Biden Administration’s First Year, we observed improvements in federal websites that addressed damage done to public information by the Trump administration, including updating and restoring several resources that had been deleted, drawing connections between environmental issues, and using more direct language to discuss urgent issues such as the climate crisis.
 However, the Biden administration has not made progress toward federal digital information policies that would protect information from the kinds of abuses we observed under the Trump administration.
 Improving these policies is of utmost importance to ensure the public can rely and trust on government environmental information.

 Public information is essential for the public to participate in our environmental governance, as it is afforded by federal law.
-Through our Public Comments Project, EDGI has been advocating to the federal government for improvements to public information and public participation pathways, and has written several guides to help the public engage with the government more effectively.
+Through our Public Comments Initiative, EDGI has been advocating to the federal government for improvements to public information and public participation pathways, and has written several guides to help the public engage with the government more effectively.

 EDGI’s website governance and monitoring work has been covered in more than 150 news articles.
 To see some of our work, please read our: